moj-analytical-services/rpackage_training/README.md

 ## Maintenance cycle

-You have released you package and have received some feedback from a user - "it would be better if the year was also included in the date column headings".
+You have released your package and have received some feedback from a user - "it would be better if the year was also included in the date column headings".

 * Ensure you are on the `dev` branch